-Prerequisites: ATMP 1223 Engine Electrical & Accessories and ATMP 1230 Engines Corequisite: none essed in the lab requisite: none itomotive nostic (OBD) testing and the course f meters, and
+Prerequisite: ATMP 1223 Engine Electrical & Accessories and ATMP 1230 Engines Corequisite: none

 This course is designed to provide students with the basic knowledge in the diagnosis and repair of the automatic transmission.
 The student will develop skills necessary to perform in-car automatic transmission service.
 In addition, students will develop an understanding of the operation and service of torque converters, planetary gear trains and hydraulic components for front and rear-wheeled drive vehicles.
 In-car service, as well as, removal-installation and overhaul procedures will be stressed in the lab portion of this course.
 Transfer Curriculum Goal(s): none